 The popularity of Will Ferrell continues into another dramedy (not as superb as Stranger than Fiction, though).
-Rebecca Hall compliments the comedy giant well, and rarely steals the spotlight.
+Rebecca Hall compliments the comedy giant well and rarely steals the spotlight.
 C.J.
-Wallace, in his acting debut—multiple debuts in this relatively popular new film—is startlingly swell as the socially awkward kid down the road.
-His debut role is refreshing, and comes with a bit of baggage in the form of social commentary.
-But hey, what movie now -a-days doesn’t have just a smidge of social persuasion of some sort?
+Wallace, in his acting debut—multiple debuts in this relatively popular new film—is startlingly good as the socially awkward kid down the road.
+His debut role is refreshing and comes with a bit of baggage in the form of social commentary.
+But hey, what movie nowadays doesn’t have just a smidge of social persuasion of some sort?
 Ensemble wins for Everything Must Go.

 Not every part of this dramedy (90% drama, 10% comedy) is splendid, however.
 The one bad thing is…